 - 13.1.
-This Contract shall be governed by the law of the country of the Contracting Authority or, where the Contracting Authority is the European Commission, by the European Union law supplemented as appropriate by Belgian law. - 13.2.
-The parties to this Contract shall do everything possible to settle amicably any dispute arising between them during the implementation of this Contract.
+This contract shall be governed by the law of the country of the contracting authority or, where the contracting authority is the European Commission, by the applicable European Union law complemented where necessary by the law of Belgium. - 13.2.
+The parties to this contract shall do everything possible to settle amicably any dispute arising between them during the implementation of this contract.
 To that end, they shall communicate their positions and any solution that they consider possible in writing, and meet each other at either's request.
-The Coordinator and the Contracting Authority shall reply to a request sent for an amicable settlement within 30 days.
-Once this period has expired, or if the attempt to reach amicable settlement has not produced an agreement within 120 days of the first request, the Coordinator or the Contracting Authority may notify the other part that it considers the procedure to have failed. - 13.3.
-In the event of failure to reach an amicable agreement, the dispute may by common agreement of the Coordinator and the Contracting Authority be submitted for conciliation by the European Commission if it is not the Contracting Authority.
-If no settlement is reached within 120 days of the opening of the conciliation procedure, each party may notify the other that it considers the procedure to have failed. - 13.4.
-In the event of failure of the above procedures, each party to this Contract may submit the dispute to the courts of the country of the Contracting Authority, or to the Brussels courts where the Contracting Authority is the European Commission.
+The coordinator and the contracting authority shall reply to a request sent for an amicable settlement within 30 days.
+Once this period has expired, or if the attempt to reach amicable settlement has not produced an agreement within 120 days of the first request, the coordinator or the contracting authority may notify the other part that it considers the procedure to have failed. - 13.3.
+In the event of failure to reach an amicable agreement, the dispute may by common agreement of the coordinator and the contracting authority be submitted for conciliation by the European Commission if it is not the contracting authority.
+If no settlement is reached within 120 days of the opening of the conciliation procedure, each party may notify the other that it considers the procedure to have failed.

+13.4.
+In the event of failure of the above procedures, each party to this contract may submit the dispute to the courts of the country of the contracting authority, or to the Brussels courts where the contracting authority is the European Commission.